 Alpine is just the quirkiest little town waaaaaay out in the desert of West Texas, a 30-minute drive from also-quirky Marfa, and 100 miles from Big Bend National Park.
 It’s a fantastic base for trips into the National Park: it has some yummy food, a tiny bit of nightlife, a surprisingly well-stocked grocery, and even a brewery!
-We stayed there in January and were excited to return for two nights bookending a stay inside the National Park.
+We stayed there in January and were excited to return for two nights bookending a stay inside the National Park (and read about our third visit in early 2021 visit here).

 Bonus: we randomly had friends in town!
 One drove from Chicago and one from Atlanta, and they met in Alpine to prep for a motorcycle trip through the Copper Canyon area of Mexico.
 What a treat it was to show off our little Alpine to friends–and they even drove to Big Bend to hike with us after we moved into the park!
 Friends don’t let friends go to West Texas and not see Big Bend.